Willis Russell: Biography

-Willis Russell was born and raised in 1844 in Monterey, Kentucky, Kentucky.
-During the American Civil War, he served as horse soldier in John Hunt Morgan's famous Confederate cavalry.
+Willis Russell was born in 1844, and raised in Monterey, Kentucky.
+During the American Civil War, he served as a horse soldier in John Hunt Morgan's famous Confederate cavalry.

 On the night of July 1, 1875, Deputy U.S. Marshal Willis Russell was murdered by an assassin who fired a load of buckshot through the window as Russell was sitting in his home.

 Opposition to the Ku Klux Klan

 The Ku Klux Klan was supported by local lawmen, newspapers and the courts.
 Perry, the County Attorney, W. Monfort, the Commonwealth's Attorney, Judge Roberts, and the Police Judge of Owenton were either Klansmen themselves, or sympathetic to their cause.
 Secret Service documents prove that the Sheriff of Owen County was also a Klansman.
 Some claim that even Democratic Governors John White Stevenson and Governor Preston Hopkins Leslie were Klan supporters.

 Bill Smoot was the leader of the Klan.
 After many Klan-led conflicts in Monterey and Guestville (Henry County) in 1870, Russell was assigned by the US Marshal service to investigate undercover.
-Russell posed as the cashier of a country store in northern Owen County.
-He was approached by four men who asked him to join the "Kuklux" to drive "the negroes" and "all Radicals who were in favor of negroes" from Kentucky.
+Russell posed as the clerk of a country store in northern Owen County.
+He was approached by four White men who asked him to join the "Kuklux" to drive "the negroes" and "all Radicals who were in favor of negroes" from Kentucky.
 Russell declined.
-Later, these men came to the store and bought sheets for gowns and hoods.
-They then set out to reclaim the homes and property of the negroes in Stamping Ground, Scott County, who had been warned to leave the area.
-During the raid, the Klansmen shot and killed one old negro and wounded several others.
-One fired back, killing a Klansman whose body was found in a ditch next to the road.
+Later, these men came to the store and bought material for their gowns and hoods.
+The men then travelled to Stamping Ground, Scott County, to destroy the homes and property of African-American residents in Stamping Ground, Scott County, because they didn't leave after a previous warning to do so.
+During the raid, the Klansmen shot and killed one Black resident and wounded several others.
+The residents returned fire, killing at least one Klansman whose body was found in a ditch next to the road.
 He was identified as Foree, a school teacher who lived near Harper's Ferry, in Henry County.

+Russell publicly applauded the actions of the Stamping Ground residents, saying "if the negroes had killed the entire party it would have been perfectly right."

 John White Stevenson, Kentucky's 25th Governor (1867 – February 13, 1871) and a former Confederate sympathizer, authorized Russell to form his own militia to fight the Klansmen, though he later abandoned the idea.

 In the spring of 1872, after moving to Gratz, an Owen County town on the Kentucky River, Russel wrote:

 I found that the [local Ku Klux Klan] were mainly composed of trifling, ignorant, depraved men and thoughtless youths, who had been induced to join by the persuasion of the leaders.
 These youths are, many of them, of good families; hence such terrible efforts to shield them.